finopsfoundation/framework/_resources/project--forecasting-comprehensive-guide.md

 It’s natural for business leaders to ask simple questions like “what if we pull in completion of Project A while deferring Project B”.
 This usually leads to several parallel calculations for forecasting, each representing a different scenario.
 Cloud Cost Management vendors provide a way to get endless “estimations” by passing future usage patterns, none representing accurate “prediction” but more a scenario modeling.
 Some of these may in future may be finalized as the “go to plan” while others saved for future reference.

 #### Assessing the potential for reservations and commitments
-Before you commit to a reservation you would want to understand the future spend plans to allow you to reserve at the right level
+Before you commit to a reservation you would want to understand the future spend plans to allow you to reserve at the right level.

 #### Migration Assessment
 This is similar to What If Analysis discussed above but again the objective may be to choose the cloud vendor through competitive analysis OR to decide if we want to move to cloud now or later.